What is a Community Task Force?

 The task force usually follows the public health model for community change that is utilized in the Communities Mobilizing for Change on Alcohol (CMCA) process.
 This is an evidence based process proven to produce the necessary community changes, which includes agency collaboration, community education, social marketing and policy changes.

-The Morgan County Partnership facilitates the Adolescent Health, Underage Drinking and Marijuana Prevention Taskforce and the Prescription Drug and Methamphetamine Prevention Taskforce.
+The Morgan County Partnership facilitates the Adolescent Health Taskforce and the Substance Use Prevention Taskforce.
 There are other agency task forces being led by other community groups.
 To learn more about getting involved, contact us at 304-258-7807.

 Our Monthly Partnership Breakfast Meeting – All Are Welcome